 Table of Contents

 Pursue These Damages After a Fatal Car Accident

 The sudden loss of a family member can leave your family stressed and frustrated.
 It can also leave surviving family members with financial expenses and losses.
 According to the California Civil Code (CIV) §1431.2, you might be able to recover the costs of your loved one’s funeral service and burial.
 You might also be eligible to collect compensation for:

 - Loss of wages

 - Loss of support

 - Emotional distress

 It can be difficult to calculate the financial impact of losing your loved one’s contributions to the household.
-When the dynamic of your family changes due to the unexpected demise of a loved one, a wrongful death lawsuit might help you recoup a portion of your loved one’s financial, household, and familial contributions.
-While your legal team is working on your compensation claim, they may also ensure your ability to collect compensation by ensuring your case complies with the state’s filing deadline.
+The dynamic of your family changes due to the unexpected demise of a loved one.
+Hence, a wrongful death lawsuit might help you recoup a portion of your loved one’s financial, household, and familial contributions.
+Your legal team can work on your compensation claim.
+All of their work can ensure your ability to collect compensation by ensuring your case complies with the state’s filing deadline.